MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

     1. The guidance from the prior section, [Hub-Spoke with Shared Services Reference Architecture][shared-services] generated a Resource Manager template for enabling VNet peering.
     2. That template can be used as a guide to modify the DMZ template from the prior governance evolution.
     3. Essentially, we are now adding VNet peering to the DMZ VNet that was previously connected to the local edge device over VPN.
-    4. *** It is also advised that the VPN should be removed from this template as well to ensure no traffic is routed directly to the on-premises datacenter, without passing through the Corporate IT Subscription and Firewall solution.
+    4. *** It is also advised that the VPN should be removed from this template as well to ensure no traffic is routed directly to the on-premises datacenter, without passing through the corporate IT subscription and Firewall solution.
     5. Additional [network configuration](/azure/automation/automation-dsc-overview#network-planning) will be required by Azure Automation to apply DSC to hosted VMs.
 2. Modify the NSG.
 Block all public AND direct on-premises traffic in the NSG.
 The only inbound traffic should be coming through the VNet peer in the corporate IT subscription.
     1. In the prior evolution, an NSG was created blocking all public traffic and whitelisting all internal traffic.
 Now we want to shift this NSG a bit.